Bahrain-based GIB gains retail banking licence for digital venture

-DUBAI, June 28 Gulf International Bank (GIB) said on Wednesday it had been granted a retail banking licence in Bahrain by the kingdom's central bank for its digital venture called Meem.
+DUBAI, June 28 (Reuters) - Gulf International Bank (GIB) said on Wednesday it had been granted a retail banking licence in Bahrain by the kingdom's central bank for its digital venture called Meem.

 GIB is licenced by Bahrain's central bank, headquartered in Bahrain and owned by the governments of the six Gulf Cooperation Council countries, with Saudi Arabia's Public Investment Fund the principle shareholder with a 97.2 percent stake.